habutaso/x-inv-xeditor-dev/README.md

 This program is not compatible with `wx`

 ## Run
-`app/EditorInf.hs` is main file for bidirecitonal transformation.
-Excecute `stack ghci` to load main file.
+### Bidirectional Transformation

-Besides you can run X by using the following commands.
+You can run X by using the following commands.

 ```
 stack ghci --no-load